 What Causes Scissor Beak in Chickens

 As a chicken owner, you want to do everything you can to ensure the health and well-being of your flock.
 Unfortunately, some chickens may develop scissor beak, a condition where the top and bottom beaks don't line up properly.
+There is something you can do to help these birds out.

-This post contains affiliate links, see my disclosure policy for more information.
+This post may contain affiliate links, see my disclosure policy for more information.

 What Causes Scissor Beak